 The word translated as admonishing is the Greek word "noutheteo" which means to warn / exhort / reprove (John 7:24, Matt 7:1, Luke 6:37).

-Paul reminded the community in Colossae (and us today) in verse 17, that whatever we say and so must be done in the Name of the Lord Jesus, Yeshua.
+Paul reminded the community in Colossae (and us today) in verse 17, that whatever we say and do must be done in the Name of the Lord Jesus, Yeshua.
 When we do things in His Name, we cannot live contrary to His instructions!

 In verses 18-22, Paul addresses family relations - confirming what he also wrote to the church in Ephesis in the book of Ephesians 5:21-6:9.